Blazebit/blaze-domain/README.md

 * Extensible metadata for every domain element
 * Metadata extension for JPA related models
 * Declarative definition of domain models
+* TypeScript implementation for the client side validation of models

 How to use it?
 ==============